2001: A Space Odyssey: Box office

 In its first nine weeks from 22 locations, it grossed $2 million—equivalent to $ million in —in the United States and Canada.
 The film earned $8.5 million in theatrical gross rentals from roadshow engagements throughout 1968, contributing to North American rentals of $16.4 million and worldwide rentals of $21.9 million during its original release.
-The film's high costs, of approximately $10.5 million, meant that the initial returns from the 1968 release left it $800,000 in the red; but the successful re-release in 1971 made it profitable.
+The film's high costs, of approximately $10.5 million, meant that the initial returns from the 1968 release left it with an $800,000 loss; but the successful re-release in 1971 made it profitable.
 By June 1974, the film had rentals from the United States and Canada of $20.3 million (gross of $58 million) and international rentals of $7.5 million.
 The film had a reissue on a test basis on 24 July 1974 at the Cinerama Dome in Los Angeles and grossed $53,000 in its first week, which led to an expanded reissue.
 Further re-releases followed, giving a cumulative gross of over $60 million in the United States and Canada.
 Taking its re-releases into account, it is the highest-grossing film of 1968 in the United States and Canada.
-Worldwide, it has grossed $146 million across all releases, (Note: Robert Kolker put the cumulative global gross of the film at $138 million as of 2006, although it has had several limited releases since then.
-The combined takings of the 2010, 2013, 2014, 2017 and 2018 reissues added a further $7.9 million to the gross.) although some estimates place the gross higher, at over $190 million.
+Worldwide, it has grossed $148.5 million across all releases, (Note: Robert Kolker put the cumulative global gross of the film at $138 million as of 2006, although it has had several limited releases since then.
+The combined takings of multiple reissues between 2010 and 2026 added a further $10.5 million to the gross.) although some estimates place the gross higher, at over $190 million.